 It is against this backdrop that the National Academy of Agricultural Sciences (NAAS) offers this report, which intends to delve into the state of Indian agriculture.
 Its broad aim is to consider institutional, technological, and digital interventions in terms of the efficacy with which they augment farmers' productivity and income.
 NAAS has entered its 33rd year as a leading and successful science academy that is dedicated to the service of Indian agriculture through scientific and policy-oriented interventions.
 Taking stock of the progress that has been made on various fronts in agriculture will be helpful to the Academy in suggesting appropriate policies for a faster and more sustainable transformation of agriculture.
 The following is the structure of the report.
 Sections 1 and 2 discuss the achievements of the agricultural sector in terms of output growth at the all-India level and across the states, input use patterns, farmers' income, and agricultural trade.
-It also analyses changes in the structure and composition of agricultural output and the implications of those changes for the future of Indian agriculture.
-Sections 3 and 4 highlight farmers' access to institutional finance, agri-markets and key research; the two chapters also discuss new developments in the agricultural sector.
-Section 5 brings forth pertinent issues relating to climate change, and the final section suggests a way forward for agriculture during the Amrit Kaal.
+It also analyses the changes in the structure and composition of agricultural output and the implications of those changes for the future of Indian agriculture.
+Section 3 highlights the farmers' access to institutional finance, agri-markets and key agricultural schemes.
+Section 4 brings forth pertinent issues relating to climate change, and section 5 highlights the technological developments in the Indian agriculture sector.
+The final section suggests a way forward for agriculture during the Amrit Kaal.